-- the availability of qualified drug supply for use in our planned Phase 3 or other clinical trials; - the scope, rate of progress, and expenses of our ongoing as well as any additional clinical trials and other research and development activities; - future clinical trial results; - uncertainties in clinical trial enrollment rates or discontinuation rates of patients; - potential additional safety monitoring or other studies requested by regulatory agencies; - significant and changing government regulation; and - the timing and receipt of any regulatory approvals.
+- the availability of qualified drug supply for use in our ongoing Phase 3 or other clinical trials; - the scope, rate of progress, and expenses of our ongoing as well as any additional clinical trials and other research and development activities; - future clinical trial results; - uncertainties in clinical trial enrollment rates or discontinuation rates of patients; - potential additional safety monitoring or other studies requested by regulatory agencies; - changing medical practice patterns related to the indications we are investigating; - significant and changing government regulation; and - the timing and receipt of any regulatory approvals, as well as potential post-market requirements.

-The process of conducting the necessary clinical research to obtain FDA approval is costly and time consuming and the successful development of our product candidates is highly uncertain.
+The process of conducting the necessary clinical research to obtain approval from the FDA and other regulators is costly and time consuming and the successful development of our product candidates is highly uncertain.
 The risks and uncertainties associated with our research and development projects are discussed more fully in the section of this report titled "1A.
 Risk Factors."
 As a result of these risks and uncertainties, we are unable to determine with any degree of certainty the duration and completion costs of our research and development projects, or if, when, or to what extent we will generate revenues from the commercialization and sale of any of our product candidates that obtain regulatory approval.
 We may never succeed in achieving regulatory approval for any of our product candidates.